LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

     expected(Final1)::or_else_fail(Final).
 ```

-I.e. simply fail if one of the filters failed and move to the next image in
+I.e. simply fail if one of the filters failed and move to the next image
-our processing pipeline.
-In this alternative, the exception handling mechanism
+in our processing pipeline.
+In this alternative, no exceptions are ever
-is never used.
+generated.

 Another possible advantage of using expected terms instead of a `catch/3`
 or similar wrapper is that each step have the chance to fix a failure in